jedward225/jedward225.github.io/interests.md

     <h2>About My Interests</h2>
     <div class="interest-description">
       <h3>🏀 Basketball</h3>
       <p>I enjoy playing basketball as it helps me stay active and develop teamwork skills.
-The sport teaches me about strategy, coordination, and the importance of practice and persistence.</p>
+The sport teaches me about strategy, coordination, and the importance of practice and persistence.
+I once won the All-Star championship of the Freshman basketball game.</p>
     </div>

     <div class="interest-description">
       <h3>⛵ Sailing</h3>
       <p>Sailing represents my love for adventure and the sea.
-It's a sport that requires patience, understanding of weather patterns, and the ability to work with natural elements.</p>
+It's a sport that requires patience, understanding of weather patterns, and the ability to work with natural elements.
+I once won the runner-up in the National Amateur Sailing Promotion Competition</p>
     </div>

     <div class="interest-description">